Emiliar2002/Emiliar2002/README.md

 ### 👋 Emiliano's GitHub Profile 👋

-Hey there, my name is Emiliano Arancio.
-I'm from 🇦🇷gentina and I graduated from a bootcamp called "Soy Henry" with some really good projects and experience.
+Hey there, my name is Emiliano Arancio, welcome to my profile.
+I'm a full stack web developer bootcamp graduate from Argentina.
+This bootcamp is called "Soy Henry".
+I did a couple projects that were required in order to approve (and had a lot of fun doing them).
+I also made a couple projects while I was learning the basics at Coderhouse, I'll list them all down below.

 ### 💻 Projects 💻